ArriagaAmin/gym-tracker-api/README.md

 2. **Writing Tests**

    - Tests are located in the `api/tests` directory.
-   - Use Django's `TestCase` class to create test cases.
    - Ensure that each feature or functionality has corresponding tests to verify its behavior.

 3. **Coverage**